garciat20/tune-tracker/README.md

 * DataGrip: Click on the DataSources category, then enter all the necessary information such as port number (**3306**), **root** as the username/ password, and creating a database called **tunetracker**.

 ### Executing program
-* Once you start up the Mysql Server and have everything configured, you can access the terminal side of this project ``Run Main.java File and follow instructions in terminal``
+* Once you start up the Mysql Server and have everything configured, you can access the terminal side of this project<br>
+``Run Main.java File and follow instructions in terminal``

 * STILL WORKING ON FRONTEND PART